Hong Kong regulatory compliance

 - for the sole purpose of acquiring qualifying shares as a director or intending director of a corporation;

 - in good faith in performance of an underwriting agreement for the listed securities or derivatives in question; or

 - in good faith as a liquidator, receiver or trustee in bankruptcy.

-- there were effective arrangements in place (commonly called a “Chinese wall”) to ring-fence any inside information in the possession of any of its directors and employees; and
+- there were effective arrangements in place (i.e. a “Chinese wall”) to ring-fence any inside information in the possession of any of its directors and employees; and

 - each person who took the decision for the corporation to deal, counsel or procure a dealing in the listed securities or derivatives in question did not have the inside information at that time and had not received advice from those in possession of such information.

-- the purpose for which a person dealt in or counselled or procured another to deal in the listed securities or their derivatives or disclosed information did not include the purpose of securing or increasing a profit or avoiding or reducing a loss, whether for himself or another, by using the inside information.
-The use of the “innocent purpose defence” was clarified on 12 October 2018, when the Hong Kong Court of Final Appeal delivered its decision in the case of Securities and Futures Commission v Yiu Hoi Ying Charles and Others, which I will discuss later.
+It is a defence if the purpose for which a person dealt in or counselled or procured another to deal in the listed securities or their derivatives or disclosed information did not include the purpose of securing or increasing a profit or avoiding or reducing a loss, whether for himself or another, by using the inside information.
+The use of the “innocent purpose defence” was clarified on 12 October 2018, when the CFA delivered its decision in the case of Securities and Futures Commission v Yiu Hoi Ying Charles and Others.12

 - as agent;